4 Geometry operations

 seine_centroid = seine.centroid

-Sometimes the geographic centroid falls outside the boundaries of their parent objects (think of a doughnut).
-In such cases ‘point on surface’ operations can be used to guarantee the point will be in the parent object (e.g., for labeling irregular multipolygon objects such as island states), as illustrated by the red points in Figure 4.3.
+Sometimes the geographic centroid falls outside the boundaries of their parent objects (think of vector data in shape of a doughnut).
+In such cases ‘point on surface’ operations, created with the .representative_point method, can be used to guarantee the point will be in the parent object (e.g., for labeling irregular multipolygon objects such as island states), as illustrated by the red points in Figure 4.3.
 Notice that these red points always lie on their parent objects.
-They were created with the .representative_point method, as follows:

 nz_pos = nz.representative_point()